zeyd31/S2ORC_Exp500v1/README.md

 * Labels Included: `Title`, `Author`, `Affiliation`, `Venue`, `Abstract`, `Email`, `DOI`, `URI`, `Date`

 # Purpose
 S2ORC_Enhanced500v1 is designed to support researchers in developing and refining algorithms that automatically extract metadata from scholarly texts.
-This dataset is particularly prepared for the NFDI4DS shared task MESD, which is organized at the NLSP Workshop @ESWC, where the focus is on enhancing the precision of metadata extraction techniques in academic literature.
+This dataset is particularly prepared for the NFDI4DS shared task MESD, organized at the NLSP Workshop @ESWC 2025, where the focus is on enhancing the precision of metadata extraction techniques in academic literature.

 # Access
 Participants can access the S2ORC_Enhanced500v1 dataset by closing this repository.
 The test set will be released according the [timeline announced in the workshop page](https://nfdi4ds.github.io/nslp2025/docs/mesd_shared_task.html)